The Moon as Shadow Work // How Aligning with the Moon Invites Shadow Work and Tips to Make Lunar Work a Daily Practice

 It’s within this portal that shadow work comes in, which could go by so many other names: soul work, subconscious work, “dark night of the soul,” or emotional exploration, etc. Shadow work calls you in to peel away the surface and explore the parts of yourself that you often ignore, hide, or push away.

-Listen to this post on my podcast, awen, below.
+Listen to this post on my podcast, Rooting into Wholeness, below.

 The moon’s light is not her own.
-Its light reflected from the sun.
+Its light is reflected by the sun.
 The moon is the mirror.
 What shadowy areas within your soul need to have a mirror held up to them?

 Shadow work, like the moon, is a portal to wholeness.
 One cannot exist without the other.
 Your shadow work is still there even if you are not addressing it.
 It does not just go away.
 It remains untouched and undiscovered.
 A powerful healing tool waiting to be utilized and waiting to bring you to wholeness.

 So many want to skip over this important portal.
 Here’s the thing, though.
 You can’t.
 The opportunity will keep repeating itself until you decide to walk through the shadowing realms of your subconscious.
 In my experience, I’ve learned that if you ignore your shadow long enough, it will come crashing down and force you to examine what needs to be learned and seen.
 No amount of love and light can keep you from knowing all facets of life.
 We’re human.
 It’s why we’re here.

 How to work with the moon to honor your shadow

 How can you embody the energy of the moon, her wisdom, to approach this inner shadow work?
 It starts as noticing the moon in her phases and turns into allowing these phases to influence your rituals.
 The shifts will be subtle, but eventually, shadow work will become a regular part of your life.
 Here are three ways to start weaving more lunar energy into your daily practice.